 Renewal by exam

 ||June 1 – Sept.
 10

 ||Nov.
 1 – 15

 For a certification exam to be feasible there needs to be enough nurses practising in the specialty.
 This ensures a minimum number of exam writers annually.
 Five certification exams – gastroenterology, neuroscience, orthopaedic, perianesthesia and rehabilitation – were considered no longer sustainable for CNA.
 After much consultation with the respective nursing specialty associations, CNA has decided to retire these exams after November 2019.

 Please note: Nurses certified in any of these five specialties can maintain their credential by renewing every five years through continuous learning only.
 Renewal by exam is no longer being offered.

 |Renewal by CL

-- After November 2019, RNs certified in gastroenterology, neuroscience, orthopaedic, perianesthesia or rehabilitation will be able to maintain their credential by renewing every five years through continuous learning only.
-Renewal by exam will no longer be offered.
+- Certified nurses in gastroenterology, neuroscience, orthopaedic, perianesthesia or rehabilitation can maintain their credential by renewing through continuous learning only.
+Renewal by exam is no longer offered.

 Unable to meet the renewal eligibility requirements?

 If you are unable to renew due to personal or professional reasons, you can request (before your certification expires) that your certification be declared inactive.